Riding

 With a young horse, bring him on gently and sympathetically and allow him time.
 Do not use a dilapidated, poor-quality or ill-fitting saddle (it will be the horse's first introduction to saddling, so it should be a pleasant experience for him!).

 We should be too enlightened now, to fight the horse or to beat him into submission.
 That course of action will only drive the problem deeper.
 If things aren’t going well and if you can find no obvious cause yourself, call in professional help.
 Many of the chronic locomotor problems, that we treat in horses, have been found with the wisdom of hindsight to have started in a small way like this.
-While we enjoy the challenge of serious problems, and rejoice when so many come right with a full holistic programme, we are glad to be consulted at the early stages, thus being given an opportunity to prevent more serious problems from developing.
+While we enjoy the challenge of serious problems, and rejoice when so many come right with a full holistic program, we are glad to be consulted at the early stages, thus being given an opportunity to prevent more serious problems from developing.